 Most severe increases for student visas

-According to research by IDP Education, which helps students in finding a study program abroad, around half of students do not let their choice be influenced by an increase in the student visa cost.
+According to research by IDP Education, which helps students in finding a study program abroad, around half of students don't let their choice being influenced by an increase in the student visa cost.
 However, 28 per cent of respondents said that a price increase would heavily influence their choice to study in New Zealand.
 Thus, the higher visa cost could lead to a decrease in the number of international students in New Zealand.

 Shifting the costs to visa applicants